Articles in this section

 }

 When the userHandle is clicked, the corresponding tool will be enabled.
-The clonetool is extended from the move tool, where all the mouse events like mouse up, mouse down, and mouse move have written.
+The clone tool is extended from the move tool, where all the mouse events like mouse up, mouse down, and mouse move are written.
 For this scenario, you write a mouse down event alone.
 The selected node gets cloned by calling the cloneObject method.
-The RandomId method is called to set the id to the cloned node and it will be pasted to the diagram by calling the paste method with the cloned node as an argument.
-Please refer to the following code example.
+The RandomId method is called to set the ID of the cloned node, and it will be pasted into the diagram by calling the paste method with the cloned node as an argument.

 //Defines the clone tool used to copy Node/Connector